-Another thank you again to our Branch Manager Fiona Wilkinson she has had another very successful year, one highlight being invited to present at the virtual State Conference about the success of our Keith branch in growing our Rural Bank book, leading the way in our state and nation.
-Thanks also to our staff who have had a challenging COVID-19 year but managed to carry on in a very professional manner.
+Another thankyou again to our Branch Manager Fiona Wilkinson she has had another very successful year, Fiona has now become the Manager leading the pack in community banking given Keith and Districts was this year the highest growth branch in rural lending for Bendigo Bank.
+Thanks also to our staff who have had another challenging COVID-19 year but managed to carry on in a very professional manner.

-Finally, I would like to thank all those who are currently supporting our Community Bank with their banking requirements and we look forward to servicing you with a high level of customer satisfaction into the future.
+Finally, I would like to thank all those who are currently supporting our Community Bank and hope you are seeing the difference we are making around our districts and communities.